db48x/emularity/TECHNICAL.md

 ## Configuration API ##

-Currently there are two supported emulators, JSMESS and EM-DosBox.
+Currently there are two supported emulators, JSMESS and EM-DOSBox.
 JSMESS provides emulation for arcade games, consoles, and early personal computers.
 As this emulator supports such a wide variety of hardware it has been broken up into several dozen emulators each supporting one machine lest the resulting javascript be intractably large (60+ megabytes).
-EM-DosBox provides emulation for software that runs on x86 PCs using the DOS operating systems common to the era.
+EM-DOSBox provides emulation for software that runs on x86 PCs using the DOS operating systems common to the era.